Develop deep expertise to meet deep water challenges

 Instructor: Jakob Heller, Niven Shumaker

-This class will develop awareness of, the practical aspects of pore pressure data collection and interpretation.
+This class will supplement the prospector’s toolbox in sweet spot identification, develop awareness of concepts and techniques associated with completion design, unconventional reservoir development, and practical aspects of pore pressure data collection and interpretation.

 Distance Learning